Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 6-4 record against the spread while finishing 6-4 overall in their past 10 contests.
+- The Nuggets have a 6-4 record against the spread while finishing 6-4 overall over their past 10 games.

-- In their past 10 games, the Nuggets have gone over the total five times.
+- Six of Nuggets' last 10 outings have gone over the total.

-- Denver has covered the spread in a higher percentage of its home games than road games.
-It has covered 25 times in 41 opportunities when playing at home, and it has covered 20 times in 41 opportunities in road games.
+- Against the spread, Denver has played better at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.